22 UoN interference examples

 That this is confusing did not go unnoticed and someone decided to print a guide in an attempt to make things less confusing:

-I would argue that this was not entirely successful.
-The reason is that to use the lift, you could not really ignore the existing buttons.
+Here is my suggestion.
+I would argue that you can’t really “ignore” the existing buttons as the design above suggests.
 In my view, a sign like this would have been clearer:

 22.2 The ESLC floor plan map